RavSS/HAVK/TASKLIST.md

 - Implement user-space signal handling so user tasks can handle interrupts.
   Currently needed for better PS/2 operability.
 Could work as a part of the high-priority task queue.
-- Rework context switching so the entire register state is stored not on a kernel stack but rather in a defined structure.
-This will make it easier to do context switching within a system call as opposed to just preemption via LAPIC timer.
+- Rework the system call for yielding so that it doesn't just zero out the time slice and instead does a proper context switch.
+Same goes for the exit task operation.
+This will lead to a performance gain due to how the current scheduler is implemented.
+- Allow interrupts (including context switches) during system calls.
+An extremely noticeable performance penalty is currently present due to some tasks starving out other tasks by being heavily dependent on system calls.

 #### Low priority
 - Set the LAPIC timer to one-shot mode whenever a task is switched.
 This